 Modern vehicles have more than 60 possible dashboard warning lights.
 Most drivers recognize only a handful of them — and when an unfamiliar symbol appears, the instinct is often to ignore it and hope it goes away.
-That instinct has caused thousands of preventable breakdowns and engine failures.
-Here is what the most important warning lights actually mean.

 Red warning lights — stop driving or act immediately